Netanel94/Ariel-OOP-3/README.md

 ![enter image description ssad](https://i.imgur.com/0y7SLor.png)

 # How to run:
-- Download the zip file and open Python and run the main.py program
+- Download the zip file and open Python and run the main.py program.

-- You can also run the program from cmd
+- You can also run the program from cmd.

  **heres an example:**